junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 CAUTION: If you have a fever, cough, sore throat, or sores or infections on your skin at the time of the birth, it would be better for someone else to deliver the baby.

-Signs of Special Risk that Make it Important that a Doctor or Skilled Midwife Attend the Birth—if Possible in a Hospital:
+Signs of Special Risk that Make it Important that a Doctor or Skilled Midwife Attend the Birth, if Possible in a Hospital:

 • If regular labor pains begin more than 3 weeks before the baby is expected.